ing-bank/ing-open-banking-sdk/README.md

 ```
 The getConsentUri command will request a token from the OAuth api.
 After a successful token response, the driver will request an authorization URL from the OAuth api.
-A successful request will return a URL similar to the example below:
+A successful request will return an URL similar to the example below:
 ```
 https://myaccount.sandbox.ing.com/granting/cf29c75e-ffc7-42aa-8e0c-ce782aa129e8/NL?client_id=5ca1ab1e-c0ca-c01a-cafe-154deadbea75&scope=payment-accounts%3Abalances%3Aview%20payment-accounts%3Atransactions%3Aview&redirect_uri=https://www.example.com
 ```